How to plan for the rise of Gen Z

 1. Debt management can open doors

 Four-year college tuition has been in the six figures for a couple of decades now.
 Law and medical school costs are even higher.
-Many graduates with high earning potential are feeling burdened by student loans and struggling to see their wealth potential.
+Many graduates with high earning potential are feeling burdened by student loans and personal debt, causing them to struggle to see their wealth potential.
 They'll also want to buy houses, start businesses, and more.

-A financial advisor who can help young investors strategically approach current and future debt can gain a lot of trust.
-As these investors advance in their careers, they're likely to continue to turn to their financial advisor to help them grow their wealth.
+A financial advisor who can help their clients' children or grandchildren strategically approach current and future debt can gain a lot of trust with the whole family.
+As these young adults advance in their careers, they're likely to come to you for help growing their wealth.

 2. They're seeking balance

-The ups and downs of the last 20 years have trained many Gen Zers to be realists.
-Like previous generations, Gen Z wants to find meaningful work that does good in the world, but they understand that they'll likely have to make compromises.
-Similarly, they know markets can be volatile, but trust in rebounds.
+The ups and downs of the last 20 years have led many Gen Zers to prioritize personal growth and mental well-being.2 Like previous generations, Gen Z wants to find meaningful work that does good in the world, but they understand that they'll likely have to make compromises.
+They know markets can be volatile, and are hesitant to set long-term goals, but they are interested in investing and are engaged in "soft saving," or saving for today's goals.3

 A financial advisor can help them see the financial implications of their decisions and find the balance they're seeking.
-Maybe they put more time into their careers now so that they have the financial flexibility to make choices later.
-A practice that takes a holistic approach to financial planning and makes time to help young clients weigh different priorities will be invaluable to Gen Z.
+Maybe they create a savings account for travel or experiences they're excited about now, while also putting money into an IRA.
+Offering to help Gen Zers take a holistic approach to financial planning and making time to help them weigh different priorities will be invaluable to them and can provide the foundation for a long and profitable relationship.

 3. Socially responsible investing is a priority